Charles Mackerras: Recordings

-Mackerras recorded three Mahler symphonies and all of the symphonies of Mozart, Brahms and Beethoven.
+Mackerras recorded three Mahler symphonies and all of the symphonies of Mozart, Brahms and Beethoven, with two cycles of the latter, first with the Royal Liverpool Philharmonic and then recorded live with the Scottish Chamber Orchestra at the Edinburgh Festival in 2006.
 Along with the Mozart operas, these recordings continue to attract critical acclaim; as do his recordings of the operas of Janáček (Decca, Supraphon, and Chandos), and major works of Handel, Dvořák, Martinů, Richard Strauss, Shostakovich, Sibelius, Donizetti, Elgar, Delius, Walton, Holst, and Haydn, among many others.

 In 1953, he conducted Sullivan's cello concerto, broadcast on the BBC.
 Sullivan's manuscript and most of the orchestra parts were destroyed in a fire, and more than three decades after that single BBC performance, in collaboration with David Mackie, Mackerras reconstructed the concerto, conducting its first performance with cellist Julian Lloyd Webber and the London Symphony Orchestra at Barbican Hall, London, in April 1986, and a recording for EMI shortly afterwards.
 For Telarc in the 1990s, with Welsh National Opera's chorus and orchestra, he also conducted Gilbert and Sullivan's Trial by Jury, H.M.S.
 Pinafore, The Pirates of Penzance, The Mikado and The Yeomen of the Guard.

 Mackerras's discography also includes a recording of Britten's Gloriana, which won Gramophone magazine's "Best Opera Recording" in 1994.
-In 1997, Mackerras recorded Le delizie dell'amor, with the soprano Andrea Rost, for Sony Classical.
-His latest release for that label was Lucia di Lammermoor with the Hanover Band (S2K 63174).
+In 1997, Mackerras recorded Le delizie dell'amor, with the soprano Andrea Rost, for Sony Classical, and the following year Lucia di Lammermoor with Rost and the Hanover Band.
 Other later recordings for Sony Classical include Chopin's two piano concertos with Emanuel Ax and the Orchestra of the Age of Enlightenment (SK 60771) and (SK 63371).
 He also recorded Dvořák's Rusalka (Decca) and Slavonic Dances (Supraphon), Josef Suk's A Summer Tale (Decca), Mozart's Piano Concertos Nos.
 20 and 24 with Alfred Brendel (Philips), and Brahms's two orchestral serenades (Telarc).
 For Linn Records he recorded a two-SACD set of Mozart's last four symphonies with the Scottish Chamber Orchestra in August 2007.
-His final recording was Suk's Asrael Symphony, which was the composer's response to the deaths in quick succession of his father-in-law Dvořák and his wife.
-It was recorded not long after the death of Mackerras's own daughter Fiona.
+His final recording was Dvořák's The Wild Dove with the Czech Philharmonic Orchestra, in Prague September 2009.